 With plenty of centers for patients to choose from, the Sleep Disorders

 Center of Alabama strives to stand apart from the crowd.
-One such difference is the Center's high commitment to the amount of time the medical staff spends with patients.
-A physician sees each patient both before and after the sleep study.
-“This is not required, but we feel that in the long run we avoid communication problems,” Pegram says.
-With an estimated 70 plus different sleep disorders and each with various causes, communication is critical to accurate diagnosis and treatment.
+One such difference is the Center's high commitment to the amount of time our medical staff will spend with our patients.
+Our physicians will see each patient before and after their sleep study.
+“This is not a requirement.
+We feel that this enables us to avoid communication problems in the continued care of our patients.”
+Dr. Pegram says.
+With over 70 different sleep disorders, each with various causes, communication is of critical importance to accurately diagnose and treat each of our patients.

-With a total of 6 beds, the Center conducts approximately 1000 studies annually, and about 100 new patients are seen each month.
-Following their sleep studies, patients are again seen at the center at 4 weeks, 6 months, and 1 year post study.
+With a total of 6 beds, the Center conducts over 1000 studies annually, and about 100 new patients are seen each month.
+After their sleep studies, our patients are again seen at the center at 4 weeks, 6 months, and 1 year post study.

 Patients are also encouraged to call, especially if they are having trouble with CPAP or medications.